Our Process

 Mistakes to avoid when writing a discussion

-Avoiding common pitfalls in writing the discussion section of a research paper is crucial for maintaining clarity, credibility, and coherence.
+Avoiding common mistakes in writing the discussion section of a research paper is crucial for maintaining clarity, credibility, and coherence.
 Let’s check at various mistakes,

 1. Repeating Results: The discussion should not merely restate the results section.
 Instead, focus on interpreting the findings and their implications.
 Repeating numerical data without analysis adds unnecessary bulk and detracts from the section’s purpose.